Certified athletic trainers (ATs) play a key role in the assessment of concussions in high school sports and the critical return to play decision.

 The AT's role during games and practices is to prevent injury and provide immediate first-aid care and triage.
 To be properly prepared:

-- Before the season, the athletic training staff should create an emergency medical plan instituting all procedures that must be followed during an emergency.
+- Before the season, the athletic training staff should create an emergency medical or action plan instituting all procedures that must be followed during an emergency.
 Baseline computerized neuropsychological testing of athletes, particularly in collision sports such as football, hockey, and lacrosse, and contact sports with high rates of concussion, such as soccer and basketball, is recommended and has become part of the gold standard in concussion management.

 - The various entities making up the institutional medical team - the secondary support teams, including local emergency medical services, ambulance units, and level 1 trauma centers (including helicopter transport) - should be listed.

-- Policies, such as which circumstances requiring immediate removal of an athlete from play and when he or she is allowed return to play, should go through the proper administrative protocols before being instituted [Note: most states now require athletes with suspected concussion to be immediately removed from play and not allowed to return until given written clearance by a medical professional with concussion training and expertise].
+- Policies, such as which circumstances requiring immediate removal of an athlete from play and when he or she is allowed return to play, should go through the proper administrative protocols before being instituted [Note: almost all states now require athletes with suspected concussion to be immediately removed from play and not allowed to return until given written clearance by a medical professional with concussion training and expertise].

 - All equipment to be used on a daily basis must be inspected and tested before each season, and in some instances, such equipment must be re-calibrated annually.